GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/bondmates/adventurer-bondmates.md

 !!! danger "**DOUBLE-CHECK WARNING**"

-    - **Flaming-heart icon present, 2x Level 5 bondmates equipped, unit is unlocked**"
+    - **Flaming-heart icon present, 2x Level 5 bondmates equipped, unit is unlocked**
-    - **Flaming-heart icon present, 2x Level 5 bondmates equipped, unit is unlocked**"
+    - **Flaming-heart icon present, 2x Level 5 bondmates equipped, unit is unlocked**
-    - **Flaming-heart icon present, 2x Level 5 bondmates equipped, unit is unlocked**"
+    - **Flaming-heart icon present, 2x Level 5 bondmates equipped, unit is unlocked**

 - Dismiss.
 - During the dismissal scene you will be notified that the adventurer is now a bondmate.